davidecavestro/pihask/README.md

 # pihask

-A low-end Kiosk for [HomeAssistant](https://www.home-assistant.io/) on Raspberry Pi with any [HDMI/USB touchscreen](https://www.amazon.it/dp/B0B9M5SCG4?).
+A low-end containerized Kiosk for [HomeAssistant](https://www.home-assistant.io/) on Raspberry Pi with any [HDMI/USB touchscreen](https://www.amazon.it/dp/B0B9M5SCG4?).